 DAY 5 Escorted Coach tour to Neuschwanstein Castle and Linderhof Palace

 Your all-day, escorted coach tour will first take you to Oberammergau for a photo stop.
 The coach will then take you to Linderhof Palace, the “Royal Villa” of Ludwig II.
 Visit this beautifully furnished castle and the park.
 Admission to Linderhof Palace and Neuschwanstein Castle is included in the price of the tour.
 The picture of Neuschwanstein is probably present in everybody’s mind but certainly for those traveling along the Romantic Road.
 Be prepared that reality will surpass all pictures and imaginations.
 Neuschwanstein seems to be taken out of a fairytale!
 Seeing the castle from the outside is unforgettable, a tour of the interior, which was originally built for one famous inhabitant, will make the picture perfect!
 But make sure to take some time to explore the castle grounds.
 The view of Neuschwanstein from the bridge behind the Castle is like no other!
 PLEASE NOTE: if you have been on the escorted coach tour to the Royal Castles before it is also possible to change this to a different tour from Munich.

 Day 6 Salzburg

-In about 1 hours and 50 minutes the high-speed “Rail Jet” (RJ) will take you from Munich to Salzburg.
-Salzburg, beautiful town close to the Alps, birthplace of Mozart is also the site of the popular movie “The Sound of Music”.
-Your hotel is located in walking distance of Salzburg Central Station and in the early afternoon – after you have checked in – you will join the English-speaking most unique 4-hour Sound of Music tour!
+In about 1 hours and 50 minutes, the high-speed “Rail Jet” (RJ) will take you from Munich to Salzburg.
+Salzburg, beautiful town close to the Alps, the birthplace of Mozart is also the site of the popular movie “The Sound of Music”.
+Your hotel is located within walking distance of Salzburg Central Station and in the early afternoon – after you have checked in – you will join the English-speaking most unique 4-hour Sound of Music tour!

 Day 7 Vienna